Tunneling effect of fermions in silicene through potential barrier: Conductance

-Because conductance is obtained from transmission, the above-mentioned transmission characteristics can be directly mirrored from the quantifiable conductance spectrum shown in Fig. \ref{fig9}.
-All conductance profiles are nearly identical and exhibit non-monotonic variations as a function of barrier height $V_0$.
-As can be seen, when $V_ 0<E_ F $, Fermi energy $E_ F $ determines the onset of all spectra with no significant differences as a function of barrier width $L $.
-For $V_0=E_F$, the conductance decreases monotonically as the barrier height $V_0$ increases to a smaller but still finite value.
-At this point, the conductance reaches a local minimum that is dependent on the barrier width $L$ and approaches zero as $L$ increases.
-Because of the tunneling effect for $ V_0>E_F $, increasing $ V_0 $ would significantly increase conductance and gradually change the resonant nature of the profile to pronounced oscillatory behavior.
+We mention that the transmission characteristics mentioned above can be directly mirrored from the quantifiable conductance spectrum shown in Fig. \ref{fig9}.
+It is clear that all conductance profiles are almost similar to each other and show non-monotonic variations as a function of barrier height $V_{0}$.
+We see that the Fermi energy $E_ F $ determines the onset of all spectra, with no significant differences as a function of barrier width $L$ when $V_ 0<E_ F $.
+For $V_0=E_F$, the effective conductance $G_{\text{eff}}$ decreases monotonically as the barrier height $V_0$ increases to a smaller but still finite value.
+At this point, $G_{\text{eff}}$ reaches a local minimum that is dependent on the barrier width $L$ and approaches zero as $L$ increases.
+Because of the tunneling effect for $ V_0>E_F $, increasing $ V_0 $ would significantly increase $G_{\text{eff}}$ and gradually change the resonant nature of the profile to pronounced oscillatory behavior.
 In fact, it is noteworthy that all the obvious conductance oscillations shown in the insets for each case are due to the enhanced transmission through the classically forbidden regions.
-It's worth noting that as the barrier width $L$ decreases, the amplitude and period of the oscillations increase, whereas the rate of conductance increase increases as the Fermi energy $E_F$ increases.
-It is interesting to note that the conductance profiles here are quite consistent with the results obtained in Fig. \ref{fig6} as described above.
+It is worth noting that as the barrier width $L$ decreases, the amplitude and period of the oscillations increase, whereas the rate of conductance increases as the Fermi energy $E_F$ increases.
+It is interesting to note that the conductance profiles here are quite consistent with the results obtained in Fig. \ref{fig6}.
 These findings are consistent with those reported by Wang \cite{Wang}.
 When $V_0>E_F$, the barrier width has a significant impact on the transport properties, as shown by the comparison with the other results, particularly those discussed in Fig. \ref{fig8}.
-In particular, the conductance profile and oscillations are considerably affected as the barrier width increases.
+In particular, as the barrier width increases, we observe that the conductance oscillations are considerably affected.